-Wicca and Witchcraft continues to adapt with the times.
-The rise of the Internet in the late 1990s has meant an explosion of related information in cyber-space.
+Wicca and Witchcraft has continued to adapt with the times.
+The rise of the Internet in the late 1990s has meant an explosion of related information in Cyber-Space.
 This has taken a variety of forms.
-Many sites provide a focal point in the form of forums, advice, on-line Wiccan shopping, courses and mentoring.
-Sites that provide these services are frequented by a variety of coven based witches as well as solitaries.
-Further, some witches meet online to carry out a range of activities such as celebrations and the practice of magic.
+Many sites provide a focal point in the form of forums, advice, On-line Wiccan shopping, courses and mentoring.
+Sites that provide these services are frequented by a variety of coven based Witches as well as solitaries.
+Further, some Witches meet on the Net to carry out a range of activities such as celebrations and the practice of magic.
 This can be deeply frowned upon by some within the Craft who reckon on it having no legitimacy or effectiveness; others, of course, take the opposite point of view and see it as being very beneficial.

 There are also a number of sites that offer fully fledged traditions.
 Some can be disparaging of these, whilst others are deeply committed to their organisation.
-Supporters would say that if you want to be a witch you have to learn somewhere and a good interactive course, with an opportunity to discuss issues and get help from an online community, can be far better than just learning from a book at home.
-However, it is true to say that the internet can be a mine field for those seeking a magical education and the student will need to be discriminating about their choice of schooling.
+Supporters would say that if you want to be a Witch you have to learn somewhere, and a good interactive course, with an opportunity to discuss issues and get help from an On-line community, can be far better than just learning from a book at home.
+However, it is true to say that the Internet can be a mine field for those seeking a magical education, and the student will need to be discriminating about their choice of schooling.
 There are a number of sites that will confer First, Second and Third Degree status in return for payment.
 Some of these sites are little more than outright scams.
-Whilst others provide training of a high quality with extensive detailed courses and mentoring for a reasonable lifetime fee.
+Whilst others provide training of a high quality, with extensive detailed courses and mentoring, for a reasonable lifetime fee.
 Some, whilst providing these quality services, charge monthly.
 The monthly payments can be less than a membership at a gym, but still run into several hundred pounds.
 Many will be happy enough to pay this, particularly if the service is good.
-As always though it pays to shop around; most reputable web based Witch sites will give you various try before you buy schemes.
-Some will even provide you with complete quality courses, that you are under no obligation to pay for, with a later option of taking out a subscription.
+As always though, it pays to shop around; most reputable web based Witch sites will give you various try before you buy schemes.
+Some, like www.magickaschool.com, will even provide you with complete quality courses, that you are under no obligation to pay for, with a later option of taking out a subscription.

-A Number Of Important Personalities
+A Number of Important Personalities